Crystal UHD vs QLED: Which is Better?

 Feature | Crystal UHD | QLED |

-Picture Quality | Suitable for general viewing, with decent colors | Excellent brightness, vibrant and accurate colors |
+Picture Quality | Suitable for general viewing, with decent colors | It is perfect for general viewing, with decent colors |

 HDR Performance | Limited | Outstanding |